Keolis intègre de plus en plus l’IA et l’intelligence artificielle générative dans ses activités (Image générée par IA)

 Next steps: continue to explore the possibilities of AI and generative artificial intelligence

-Keolis is now using artificial intelligence to improve its mobility operations in France and abroad.
-These first practical applications will enable us to assess the benefits of these new technologies and capitalize on feedback.
+Like many new technologies, the use of AI and generative artificial intelligence raises ethical and security issues, such as the protection of personal data, intellectual property and confidentiality.
+Keolis is now counting on artificial intelligence to transform mobility in France and abroad.
+These first practical applications will enable us to assess the benefits of this new technology and capitalize on feedback.

 Arnaud Julien